ndhorton/ls170/ls171/the_internet/the_internet_notes.md

 1:7 **<u>The Physical Network</u>**

-"If we drill down through these layers of abstraction, underlying everything at the most basic level is a 'physical' network made of tangivle pieces such as networked devices, cables, and wires.
+"If we drill down through these layers of abstraction, underlying everything at the most basic level is a 'physical' network made of tangible pieces such as networked devices, cables, and wires.
 Even the radio waves used in wireless networks, though we can't touch or see them, exist in the physical realm and are bound by physical laws and rules"

 "These laws and rules determine how data actually gets transported from one place to another in a physical sense.
 What happens at this level involves real-world limitations and boundaries, such as how fast an electrical signaal or light can travel, or the distance a radio wave can reach.
 These limitations determine the physical characteristics of a network, and these characteristics have an impact on how protocols function further up at the conceptual level.
 If we want to work with these protocols, it is therefore important to have at least a basic understanding of how a network works at this level."